 Just 8 kilometers from the base of Mont-Sainte-Anne, at Rang Saint-Julien in Saint-Ferréol-les-Neiges, you’ll find the Mont-Sainte-Anne Cross-Country Skiing Center.
 With 200 km of groomed trails and 191 km of trails for skating stride, it's ranked as the top cross-country ski center in Canada and it holds second place in North America.

-The first thing we noticed when we arrived at Rang St. Julien was how light everyone was dressed.
-We were wearing the same as we'd worn to explore Quebec City, plus ski pants.
-That means I was wearing my Icebreaker merino woolen long sleeve shirt, another special long sleeve shirt, a fleece long sleeve shirt and a woolen turtleneck.
+The first thing I noticed when I arrived at Rang St. Julien was how light everyone was dressed.
+I was wearing the same as I’d worn to explore Quebec City, plus ski pants.
+That means I was wearing my Icebreaker merino woolen long sleeve shirt, another special long sleeve shirt, a fleece long sleeve shirt, and a woolen turtleneck.
 Oh, and of course also a hat and thick skiing gloves.

-Pierre, our guide, looked at us a bit funny and suggested I'd leave at least one item behind, so I got rid of my fleece long sleeve.
+Pierre, our guide, suggested I’d leave at least one item behind, so I got rid of my fleece long sleeve.
 Still, I was literally overdressed for cross-country skiing, or ski de fond as they call it in French-speaking Canada.

 You know I used those babies.

-Boyfriend and I started full of courage, but we quickly discovered that xc skiing wasn't as easy as it had looked.
-Sure, it's not that hard to move forward on flat terrain, but if you want to cover more than an inch each time you move forward, you better have some technique.
+I started full of courage, but I quickly discovered that XC skiing wasn’t as easy as it had looked.
+Sure, it’s not that hard to move forward on flat terrain, but if you want to cover more than an inch each time you move forward, you better have some technique.

 Classic cross-country technique vs skate ski technique

-Pierre explained to us that there are two techniques for cross-country skiing or two kinds of xc skiing.
-One is called the classic technique (the diagonal slide) and it's the one I had heard of, where you “just” have to slide one foot forward, then the second, and so on.
+Pierre explained there are two techniques for cross-country skiing and two kinds of XC skiing.
+One is called the classic technique (the diagonal slide) and it’s the one I had heard of, where you “just” have to slide one foot forward, then the second, and so on.
 This technique looks a bit like sliding nordic walking in the snow.

 You get me, right? :-)